 The aluminum industry supports federal and state policies that create incentives to increase the recycling of aluminum.

-Aluminum is a perfect material for recycling and nearly 75 percent of the aluminum ever made is still in use today because of its infinite recyclability.
-Encouraging participation in curbside and municipal recycling programs is vital to the aluminum industry.
+Aluminum is by far the most valuable item in the recycling bin on a per-ton basis.
+Its inherent value supports municipal recycling programs across the country and helps programs stay viable at a time when other scrap markets have been dampened by low market demand, a situation exacerbated by China’s National Sword policy.
+Encouraging participation and decreasing contamination in curbside and municipal recycling programs is vital to the aluminum industry.
 For every five percent increase in consumer recycling, approximately $100 million in aluminum value is saved from landfills.

 Policy Recognition for Recycling